elugens/hello-javascript/docs/additional-questions/regular-expressions/word-boundaries.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A word boundary \b is a test, just like ^ and $.
-When the regexp engine (program module that implements searching for regexps) comes across \b, it checks that the position in the string is a word boundary.
-There are three different positions that qualify as word boundaries.
-For instance, at string start, if the first string character is a word character \w.
-Also, between two characters in the string, where one is a word character \w and the other is notm and at string end, if the last string character is a word character \w.
-We can use \b not only with words, but with digits as well.
+When the regexp engine (program module that implements searching for RegExp) comes across \b, it checks that the position in the string is a word boundary.
+Three different positions qualify as word boundaries in regular expressions.
+For instance, if the first string character is a word character \w.
+Also, between two characters in the string, where one is a word character \w, and the other is not, and at the string end if the last string character is a word character \w.
+We can use \b not only with words but also with digits.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />